But what is the COVID-19 coronavirus, and what do health experts know about the signs and how to prevent the spread of illness?

 Signs and symptoms of illness from the novel coronavirus include fever, cough and difficulty breathing.Early symptoms of exposure to the coronavirus are similar to that of the flu.
 They include:

-These symptoms may appear in a person who traveled to Wuhan, China, within the last 14 days or who had been in close contact with a person who has.
+These symptoms may appear in a person who had been in close contact with a person who has contracted the virus.
 If you have had close contact with someone who was confirmed to have, or is being evaluated for, a COVID-19 infection and develop a fever or any of the symptoms, the CDC recommends you call your healthcare provider immediately.

 Common signs of infection from other coronaviruses can include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection from those viruses can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.